UA-112830647-1

 Day 13: Yak Kharka trekking to Phedi (4420m).

 From Yak Kharka, the trail climbs along the east bank of the Jarsang Khola, then descends and crosses the stream on a wooden bridge at 4310m.
 Blue sheep, and even snow-capped leopards, sometimes magically appear.
-The crow-like bird choughs, large lammergeiers, and Himalayan griffons circles you overhead.
+The crow-like bird choughs, large lammergeiers, and Himalayan griffons circle you overhead.
 It is sometimes possible to see herds of blue mountain sheep at Phedi.
 Overnight at Phedi 4400m.

 Included Meals: Breakfast, Lunch and Dinner